 Next you’ll add context to your evolving picture of the USER.
-The goal here is to determine who among potential USERs for your product most acutely experience the pain you solve.
+The goal here is to determine who among potential USERs for your product most acutely experience the pain that your product solves.
 In order to help optimize for adoption, you’ll also need to consider who enables adoption within the USER’s org and who stands in the way.

 There are two key aspects to remember for BUYERs:

-The number one reason Design Partner and production installs get stuck is due to not supporting Enablers.
+The main reason design partner and production installs get stuck is due to not supporting enablers.
 Enablers need documentation to follow and a clearly defined support channel and process by which they can get help from you.

 Your primary USER (aka your champion) should help you identify who they will need to involve based on your installation path.

-A Detractor sees your product as a threat to their current role and the ownership they have of that part of the USER’s workflow.
-A Detractor can also be an individual that prefers a different solution than your product, whether it’s a direct competitor or something they built internally.
+A detractor sees your product as a threat to their current role and the ownership they have of that part of the USER’s workflow.
+A detractor can also be an individual who prefers a different solution than your product, whether it’s a direct competitor or something they built internally.

-Your USER should be able to identify for you who they think could be a detractor and work with you to come up with reponses to their objection proactively to neutralize their impact on the installation process, or a purchase.
+Your USER should be able to identify for you who they think could be a detractor and work with you to come up with responses to their objection proactively to neutralize their impact on the installation process or a purchase.